 Extending your home with a loft conversion is generally reckoned to be one of the best ways to add value to your property.
 While there is no formula to calculate the added value, a survey by Nationwide Building Society concluded that a loft conversion could add as much as 21% to your home value.

 An important benefit for houses in London, where land is so valuable, a loft conversion adds to living space without reducing the garden space.
 By adding an extra bedroom and often a bathroom, you can then place your home among a different category of properties with a significantly higher value.
-Careful design is important, and remember your roof is a most critical element of your investment, to be kept in good condition, but loft conversions in London are a very popular choice and often does not require planning permission – see “can you convert your loft”.
+Careful design is important, and remember your roof is a most critical element of your investment, to be kept in good condition, but loft conversions in London are a very popular choice and often do not require planning permission – see our guide to Permitted Development.